 What To Do With the Goo

 Before you recycle the bag, you need to dispose of the gel.
 Many meal delivery companies direct you to throw away the frozen goo inside their cold packs.
 I say try to let it air dry first to take up less landfill space.
-Spill the bag’s contents out onto a baking sheet first and let it dry out overnight, then put it in the trash.
+Spill the bag’s contents out onto a baking sheet and let it dry out overnight, then put it in the trash.

 Although your meal delivery company may suggest you put the liquid down the drain, it’s not a good idea.
 Solid waste districts discourage this practice and it may clog drains.

 Some companies say that you may be able to use the liquid contents as a plant fertilizer.
-This does sound pretty great but be wary of it unless you find out exactly what the contents are.
+This sounds pretty great but be wary of it unless you find out exactly what the contents are.
 If the manufacturer’s name is printed on the pack, you could try contacting them to request the ingredients.
 But if you get no response and decide to try it anyway, I’d recommend diluting the goo with water and trying it on a plant you’re not so fond of as a trial.
 Otherwise, the cold pack gel is not recyclable, so dispose of it in the trash.

 Recycling Cold Pack Bags